Grantees: Equipment Grants

 The Little School

 The Little School suffered severe damage from flooding this past summer and are replacing items lost in the flood.
-They are purchasing 2 new tricycles, and an outdoor magnetic wall.
-This equipment will help with children's growth across all domains of learning while enjoying their outside play space.
+We are purchasing two new tricycles, and an outdoor magnetic wall.
+This equipment will help with children's growth across all domains of learning while enjoying our outside play space.

 Town of Brighton

 The Town of Brighton plans to share the communities love of Island Pond.
 Currently there is no ability for children, young adults, or adults to enjoy the outdoor recreational space that is Island Pond.
-We hope to encourage residents to learn more about outdoor recreation on the water, water safety, swimming, and all things related to our love of Island Pond and bring recreational water sports to the residents of Brighton and to future generations.
+By purchasing paddle boards, oars and life vests we hope to encourage residents to learn more about outdoor recreation on the water, water safety, swimming, and all things related to our love of Island Pond and bring recreational water sports to the residents of Brighton and to future generations.

 UVM Health Network - Home Health and Hospice